Losses from Margin Calls

 Margin trading is almost always a bad idea for the average investor.
 Every month your returns don’t beat the interest rate, your account goes down in value.
 As it does, you’ll have to continue to meet margin calls, and the returns you need to meet the interest payments will keep going up.
 In the worst-case scenario, you can end up losing your original collateral investment and owing a significant amount more in interest.

 A broker’s failure to properly disclose the risks associated with a margin account, or to follow a customer’s instructions not to trade on margin, can constitute grounds for recovery of associated losses.
-If your broker did not fulfill this responsibility, you should have an experienced investor rights attorney review your case.
+If you have concerns or questions about your broker’s handling of your margin account, consider consulting with an experienced investor rights attorney.
+We can review your investment history and documentation to identify any irregularities.

 Take the next steps to find out if you have a claim: